tetrateio/dmz-workshop/10-JWT/README.md

 envsubst < 10-JWT/03-tsb-cloud-west-jwt-claims-ok.yaml | tctl apply -f -
 ```

-Wait a few seconds until the changes tot he policy have propagated, and inspect the contents of the policy again:
+Wait a few seconds until the changes to the policy have propagated, and inspect the contents of the policy again:

 ```bash
 kubectl --context public-west -n $PREFIX-demo-secure get authorizationpolicy secure-gateway-mesh-external -o yaml